GOcontroll/pyuio/README.md

 # pyuio
 A package to expose the Linux Userspace IO to python.
 Currently implements process_vm_readv and process_vm_writev from sys/uio.h.

+Currently broken due to stack smashing detection,something goes wrong with passing the buffer to the c functions

 ## installing

 Download the source from the github page and run: